sowens81/Azure-Cognitive-AI-Python/readme.md

 3. Extract the text from the image and return as json
 4. convert the image to a thumbnail

-Created By: Steve Owens
-Creation Date: 19th May 2019

 ## Setup:
 1. create a resource group in Azure